-Discovery of IVF gives the opportunity to prospective parents for gender selection in are the realistic way.
-Most of the fertility clinics perform PGD for detection of genetically disordered embryos or other congenital health-related issues before implanting the embryo to the mother’s womb.
+The discovery of IVF gives the opportunity to prospective parents for gender selection are a realistic way.
+Most of the fertility clinics perform PGD for the detection of genetically disordered embryos or other congenital health-related issues before implanting the embryo to the mother’s womb.
 This diagnosis increases the scope of a healthy gestational period and healthy childbirth.
 But, PGD can also be applied for gender selection as it can identify the sex of the embryos.
-Therefore, reproductive experts can provide the opportunity to the prospective parents to select their child’s gender during the fertility treatment.
+Therefore, reproductive experts can provide the opportunity to the prospective parents to select their child’s gender during fertility treatment.

 Sorting of sperm

-Chromosomal structure of the sperm is the sex determinant of the unborn child.
-In sperm sorting technique, X-chromosome sperm and Y-chromosome sperm are separated out.
-Depending upon the preference of prospective parents, mother womb is fertilized with the specific chromosome containing sperm.
+The chromosomal structure of the sperm is the sex determinant of the unborn child.
+In the sperm sorting technique, X-chromosome sperm and Y-chromosome sperm are separated.
+Depending upon the preference of prospective parents, the mother’s womb is fertilized with the specific chromosome containing sperm.
 However, this process is often used to prevent X-chromosome related genetic disorder and selection of lower-risk gender.
-This increases the possibilities of giving birth to a healthy baby.
+This increases the possibility of giving birth to a healthy baby.

 Ethical concerns of the gender selection process